orbit-systems/luna/assembly.md

 NOTE: Parenthesis `()` indicates a required argument. brackets `[]` indicate an optional argument.

+# values

+there are several types of literals:

+- standard int literals, like `10`.
+- floating point literals, like `10.0f`.
+They must be postfixed with `h`, `f`, or `d` for half-, single-, and double-precision literals.
+- character literals, like `'A'`.
+Their value is the ASCII value of the character. common escape sequences are supported.
+- string literals, like `"Hello"`.
+They can only be used with directives or pseudo-instructions that accept them.

 # labels

 labels are defined like so: